 Safe dog shampoo alternatives

-So what alternatives are there to dog shampoo?
-Well, in an emergency, baby shampoo is unlikely to cause immediate pain or skin trauma for your dog.
-If your dog rolls in something disgusting in your backyard and you don’t have any dog shampoo available, a single bath in baby shampoo is unlikely to do any damage.
-However, it’s best to keep dog shampoo on hand for these emergency scenarios.
+In an emergency, baby shampoo is unlikely to cause immediate pain or skin trauma for your dog.
+For example, if your dog rolls in something disgusting in your backyard and you don’t have any dog shampoo available, a single bath in baby shampoo is unlikely to do any damage.

-But what do you do if you don’t have dog shampoo or baby shampoo?
-Other human shampoos are also fine for a one-off, but try to choose one with as few chemicals as possible.
-You should also try to avoid strong fragrances, which are often too strong for your dog’s powerful nose.
-And remember, keep it to a one-off use, because repeated bathing in human shampoo can dry your dog’s skin and lead to other negative effects.
+But what about if you don’t have dog shampoo or baby shampoo to hand?
+Other human shampoos are also fine for a one-off use, but try to choose one with as few chemicals as possible.

 Will baby shampoo kill fleas on dogs?

-Any shampoo, including baby shampoo, can be used to kill live fleas on your dog.
-Creating a sudsy lather and allowing it to sit on your dog for several minutes can effectively drown or suffocate fleas.
-When you rinse your dog, these dead fleas will also wash off your pet.
+Any shampoo, including baby shampoo, can reduce flea numbers on your dog.
+Creating a lather and allowing it to sit on your dog for several minutes can effectively drown or suffocate fleas.
+When you rinse your dog, these dead fleas will also wash off.

 While this may seem like a good idea, it is not a very effective method for dealing with a flea problem.
-As soon as your dog returns to your home or your yard, fleas will again jump back onto your dog.
+As soon as your dog returns to your home or yard, new fleas will jump onto them.
+Sadly, it takes more than a bath to break the flea life cycle!
 Bathing your dog does not provide any residual benefits.
 Instead, talk to your veterinarian about a prescription flea preventative for your dog.
-These preventatives, which are often given year-round, will treat your dog’s current flea infestation while also preventing reinfestation.
-There are severe flea preventatives available and your veterinarian can help you choose the best preventative for your dog.

 Choosing the best shampoo for your dog